What I Miss about Being in Love

 We exchanged numbers.
 Nothing cinematic.
 Nothing forced.

 Weeks passed.
 Dates followed.
 Many adventures and long conversations that stretched past comfort and into curiosity.
 Eventually, we were together.
+Secrets were revealed, not for drama, but to purge what was crowding within to make room for new core memories.

 In time, we went our separate ways, amicably.